 - 1.21.
 Exercises using eHRAF, Level I, by Carol R. Ember.

 - 1.22.
-Explaining Human Culture: Hunter-Gatherers, Level I and II, by Carol R. Ember
+Hunter-Gatherers (Foragers) Exercises: Explaining Human Culture, Level I and II, by Carol R. Ember

 - 2.1.
 General Archaeology-Research Project, Level III—Research on archaeological sites in the Old and New World, by Thomas Miller.

 - 2.2.
-Overview of Archaeological Traditions, Level I, by Christiane Cunnar.
+Overview of Archaeological Traditions, General topics with focus on eHRAF’s Browse Traditions > Tradition Summaries, Level I, by Christiane Cunnar.

 - 2.3.
-Burial Practices, Level I & II—A world-wide comparison of burial practices in prehistoric times, by Christiane Cunnar.
+Burial Practices, Level I & II—A world-wide comparison of burial practices in prehistoric times, quiz-style with answer key available (faculty only), by Christiane Cunnar.

 - 2.4.
 Hide Working and Tanning Leather, Level II—A look at ethnographies for work in leather, by Christiane Cunnar.